 the directors had prepared the annual accounts on a going concern basis;

-The Cost Audit Report for the financial year 2015-16 was filed on July 27 2018 withMinistry of Corporate Affairs and the Cost Audit Report for the financial year 2016-17will be filed on or before the due date.
+The Cost Audit Report for the financial year 2017-18 was filed on July 27 2018 withMinistry of Corporate Affairs and it did not contain any qualification reservationadverse remark or disclaimer and the Cost Audit Report for the financial year 2018-19 willbe filed on or before the due date.

-During the year under review no securities (including sweat equity shares) wereissued to employees of the Company under any scheme.
+During the year under review no securities (including sweat equity shares andESOP) were issued to the employees of the Company under any scheme.